Skip to content

 Conclusion

-Just about two weeks ago I had a brief though cross my mind about how does one measure the power consumption and estimate requirements for their device.
-While I did not give much though to it, and did not even search online, yet here I was, doing week 10.
+Just about two weeks ago I had a brief thought cross my mind on how could one measure the power consumption, and estimate requirements for their devices.
+While I did not give much though to it, and did not even search online, but here I was, doing week 10 and getting answers to my questions.

 You don't know what you don't know!